Saint Paul & Minnesota Foundation

 President & CEO

-Chanda Smith Baker joined the Foundation as President & CEO in August 2025.
-Previously founder and CEO of Smith Baker, she brings extensive experience in equity-centered leadership and community engagement.
+Chanda Smith Baker serves as President & CEO of the Foundation.
+Previously founder and CEO of Smith Baker, she brings extensive experience in equity-centred leadership and community engagement.

 On her vision: "We are living in a moment defined by both challenge and possibility.
 I believe philanthropy has a vital role in building bridges and relationships across differences."